nasa/cumulus-orca/tasks/dr_dbutils/README.md

 <a name="setup"></a>
 # Setup
-    See the README in the tasks folder for general development setup instructions
+    See the README in the tasks folder for general development setup instructions See the README in the tasks/pg_utils folder to install pg_utils

 <a name="development"></a>
 # Development